DataDog/hiring-engineers/answers.md

 If any questions, do contact me at antonio0farias@gmail.com or (484) 326-6373.

-I set up a Vagrant VM running Ubuntu 18.04 LTS 64-bit, and install the Datadog agent on it.
+I set up a Vagrant VM running Ubuntu 18.04 LTS 64-bit, and installed the Datadog  agent on it.

 ## Collecting Metrics:

-After installing the agent in my host,
+After installing the agent on my host,
 I installed tags in my `/etc/datadog-agent/datadog.yaml` file.
+I added tags at the agent level, to reflect
+- my host,
+- the dev environment,
+- device
+- networking information (I added `host.name` and `host.ip` properties after the screenshot below was taken)
-I added tags at the agent level, to reflect my host, the dev environment, device and OS, networking information, and a service level tag that I could use across resources and components.
-I make more use of service level tags later on, to specify feature levels and to get a service map working.
+- and a service level tag that I could use across resources and components.
+I made use of service level tags later on, to specify feature levels and to get a service map working.

 - Docs: https://docs.datadoghq.com/getting_started/tagging/
 ![](datadogScreenshots/host_tags.png)